Sunday, March 9, 2008

 In the mid-1970s, in an attempt to explain happiness,Mihaly Csikszentmihalyi,

-at the Claremont Graduate University, Claremont, CA, introduced the concept of Flow, which has since become fundamental to the field of
+a professor of psychology at the Claremont Graduate University, Claremont, CA, introduced the concept of Flow, which has since become fundamental to the field of

 positive psychology, including the study, according to Wikipedia, of “happiness, creativity, subjective well-being, and fun.